Perspective | The Kamila Valieva case is an indictment of the anti-doping system, not her

 Well done by the pure-blood hounds.
 What police work.

 This girl is not the face of Russian state doping.
-If the sports world wants to go after Vladimir Putin’s system, then do it — with hard science, not suspicion and rumor.
+If the sports world wants to go after Vladimir Putin’s system, then target those directly responsible, the ones who really are the face of the system, such as Valieva’s coach, Eteri Tutberidge.
+And do it with hard science, not suspicion and rumor.
 Which is what this case is really about: rumor, suspicion and resentment by other nations.
 Those are not the elements of fair adjudication.
 They are the elements of show trials, and they would make the biggest fall-person in these filthily corrupt, crime-stained, Dante-encircled Games out of a faultless slip of a kid.

 It’s worth remembering the havoc WADA created over Meldonium, an over-the-counter med used in Eastern Europe.
 More than 100 athletes, many of them Russian, were branded dopers for using it, only for their bans to be overturned because the WADA clown-cops didn’t know enough about it — they didn’t even have reliable data on how long it takes the body to excrete it.
-You can assume they their data on trimetazidine is about as reliable.
+You can assume their data on trimetazidine is about as reliable.

 Science is rigorous, evidence-based with double-checked conclusions, uncontaminated by moral suspicion of impieties.
 The anti-dopers don’t have science, they have only orthodoxy and heresy, crude absolutist theology marked by denunciations, and fear of unseen devils.

-You can only hope that the obvious purity of Valieva’s performance, her relieving clean lines, supreme lightness in the air, and unenhanced artistry, will overcome it all, and she will be allowed to do what she was born to do, skate.
+You can only hope that the obvious purity of Valieva’s performance, her relieving clean lines, supreme lightness in the air and unenhanced artistry, will overcome it all, and she will be allowed to do what she was born to do, skate.